aafreensheikh96/parking/readme.md

-Parking
+##Parking
-It is a virtual parking system.
+It is a virtual parking system. this project can hold single parking lot.

-Prerequisites
+#Prerequisites

 install GO
 ```
 brew install go
 ```

+Refernce to setup your $GOPATH https://medium.com/@AkyunaAkish/setting-up-a-golang-development-environment-mac-os-x-d58e5a7ea24f

 install dep, dependency management tool
 ```